Arction/javascript-charts-performance-comparison/README.md

 ### Other errors

 With extremely dense data (100 μs resolution), competitor G produces incorrect visualization (curve looks like it is thicker than it should, or like there is a lot of *noise*).
 In this case, the Y value can't be accurately identified.
+Additionally, the visualized Y min/max range is out of the input data bounds (max Y is obviously drawn higher than 5.0).

 ![Competitor G noise visualization](issue0-G.png "Competitor G \"noise\" error")